YashMasane/Quiz_game/README.md

     python main.py
     ```

-4. Follow the prompts to answer the quiz questions.
-Type "yes" or "no" to answer each question.
+4. Click on the correct tick to answer each question.

 5. Once you've answered all the questions, your final score will be displayed.